 Mastering the essence of Shiatsu requires many years of practical experience, and requires ongoing study and personal development.

 Shiatsu is a Japanese word meaning "finger pressure".
 It is a "hands-on" therapy used to complement conventional medicine and as a preventative/alternative therapy.
 Shiatsu is a deeply relaxing experience and regular Shiatsu sessions will help to prevent the build up of stress from daily life.

-Charlie Fleet qualified with the European School of Shiatsu in 1999, furtherstudies led to the achievement of a Diploma in Stress Management and M.R.S.S.T. status with the Shiatsu Society.
-He also works in Eastleigh, and Somerset.
+Charlie Fleet qualified with the European School of Shiatsu in 1999, furtherstudies led to the achievement of a Diploma in Stress Management.

 Shiatsu appointments are an hour and a half long for the initial consultation (including case history), and then hour long appointments for follow ups.
-Charlie is working in the clinic on a Saturday morning.
+Charlie is working in the clinic on Wednesday and Thursday mornings.

 Copyright ® 2018 The Hayling Clinic The Hayling Clinic: Natural Treatments for Better Health is a UK registered Trademark